AndreiaVieira/GettingandCleaningData/Coode Book.md

 #Code Book
+# Generated at 2017-07-10 referring to code run_analysis.R

 This code book will describe the variables and data used in this project.
 Too the transformations and results.

 There are 30 volunteers evaluated in 6 different activities while using a smartphone.